PIANO DI LAVORO ELETTRICO CEI 11-27

 Measurements in the presence of electrical risk must be carried out only by PES or PAV or, excluding measurements in live work, by PEC only if supervised by PES or PAV.

-When taking measurements on electrical installations, suitable and safe measuring instruments must be used, constructed in accordance with the specific Product Standards.
-Such instruments must be checked before use and, if necessary, after use.
+When taking measurements on electrical systems, suitable and safe measuring instruments must be used, manufactured in compliance with specific product standards.
+These instruments must be checked before use and, if necessary, after use.

 Type measure 1